hlapp/wirelesstags-js/README.md

 called with `{ object: platform, value: false }` if the instance wasn't yet connected.

-It is considered a bad idea, and not supported (even if it happens to work) to mix passing callbacks _and_ using the returned Promises.
+It is considered a bad idea, and not supported (even if it may often work) to mix passing callbacks _and_ using the returned Promises.

 Note that callback behaviour is not currently tested as part of the